 Fairplay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fairplay is a town of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Fairplay who work in management occupations (17.12%), law enforcement and fire fighting (12.75%), and food service (12.02%).

-Telecommuters are a relatively large percentage of the workforce: 14.75% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Fairplay telecommute to their jobs.
+Overall, about 14.75% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Fairplay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fairplay doesn't have a public transportation system that people use for their commute.

-The population of Fairplay overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Fairplay, 24.24% have at least a bachelor's degree.
+The education level of Fairplay citizens is a little higher than the average for US cities and towns: 24.24% of adults in Fairplay have at least a bachelor's degree.

 The per capita income in Fairplay in 2022 was $44,129, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $176,516 for a family of four.
 However, Fairplay contains both very wealthy and poor people as well.